 Innovative online platforms

 Over recent years we have seen a significant increase in data being disclosed in CoST countries.
 In 2018 data was disclosed on over 11,000 infrastructure projects in line with the CoST IDS – almost double the amount disclosed in 2017.
+By 2021, disclosure levels jumped to 19,950, bringing the cumulative total to 57,691.
 This incline correlates with the increased development of online data disclosure platforms across CoST members and as CoST countries move towards online platform use and incorporation of the OC4IDS we are confident this trend will continue.
 Click to read more on the impact of these platforms.

 Legal mandates on disclosure